bwlewis/irlba/README.md

 computations (although not generally for singular value computations).

 The `mult` argument is deprecated and will be removed in a future version.
-We now recommend simply defining a custom class with a custom multiplcation operator.
+We now recommend simply defining a custom class with a custom multiplication operator.
 The example below illustrates the old and new approaches.

 ```{r}